malharinamdar/malharinamdar.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I’m Malhar , an undergrad at Pune Institute of Computer Technology studying Electronics and Telecommunications.
-I am passianate about ML, with a strong consideration for its research; alongwith its intersection with robotics.

-Currently exploring deep learning and it's applications.
+I’m Malhar, an undergrad studying electronics.
+I am fascinated by machine learning, and wish to build impactful, efficient ml systems.

+I wish to contribute to the field of machine learning by research sometime, but in the meantime, there's a lot to learn.
+I am fond of robotics and was lucky enough to have had exposure to it in my school days.

+Currently part of robotics club in my college and learning deep learning.

 Reach out if you’d like to chat about anything you think we’d both enjoy!
 Open to research internship positions.